CodeNameNoah/Custom-SVG-Logo-Generator/README.md

 # Custom-SVG-Logo-Generator

-Hello!
-Welcome to my logo generating application.
-With this tool, you can easily create a custom SVG logo by simply inputting 1-3 letters and answering some questions.
+Hello, I am excited to introduce you to my custom SVG logo generator!
+With this tool, you can create a unique logo that represents your brand or personal style in just a few easy steps.

+My logo generator works by asking you a series of questions about your preferences.
+You will start by entering 1-3 letters that you want to include in your logo.
+Based on your input, the generator will produce a range of logo designs for you to choose from.

 ## Description